ctsuu/Vehicle-Tracking/README.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code in the Jupyter notebook `Building_classifier.ipynb` will follow the order of this writeup.
-I will explain each code cell and the results.
+The code in cell 9 , 10, and 11 of Jupyter notebook are about get_hog_features, combine HOG with color space feature and extract group HOG features, spatial feature, color histogram feature all together.

 First, I read in a test image, cutout the black car and the white car.
 Then apply
 ```